The Salt Mother of Ban Chao – A Southeast Asian Folk Horror

 Her hands shook when she stepped forward.
 Salt from the ground cut into her knees as she knelt.

-“I will go,” she said, and hated herself for the relief she felt when the waiting stopped.
+“I will go,” she said, and hated herself for the relief that moved through the crowd like released breath.

 The Salt Mother regarded her.
-The marsh held its breath.
+The marsh held still.

 “So it will be.”